cheonhyangzhang/leetcode-solutions/375-guess-number-higher-or-lower-ii.md

 ```
 Given a particular n ≥ 1, find out how much money you need to have to guarantee a win.

+Hint:

+1 The best strategy to play the game is to minimize the maximum loss you could possibly face.
+Another strategy is to minimize the expected loss.
+Here, we are interested in the first scenario.

+2 Take a small example (n = 3).
+What do you end up paying in the worst case?

+3 Check out this article if you're still stuck.

+4 The purely recursive implementation of minimax would be worthless for even a small n.
+You MUST use dynamic programming.

+5 As a follow-up, how would you modify your code to solve the problem of minimizing the expected loss, instead of the worst-case loss?

 ### Solutions:

 ```java